pypi/warehouse/docs/user/trusted-publishers/creating-a-project-through-oidc.md

 This form behaves the same as with publishers for existing projects, except that you also need to provide the name of the PyPI project that will be created.

-For example, if you have a repository at `https://github.com/example/awesome` with a release workflow at `release.yml` and you'd like to publish it to PyPI as `pyawesome`, you'd do the following:
+For example, if you have a repository at `https://github.com/octo-org/sampleproject` with a release workflow at `release.yml` and you'd like to publish it to PyPI as `sampleproject`, you'd do the following:

 ![](/assets/pending-publisher-form-filled.png)